Sarmistha91/apigee-cicd-main/README.md

 #### Automatic repo creator
 > This workflow creates repository for given apigee component type along with all required configurations for CICD pipeline.

-#### APIGEE Proxy
+#### APIGEE Target servers
-> This workflow deploys and undeploys the apigee proxies in to different environments of APIGEE in GCP.
+> This workflow deploys and undeploys the apigee Target servers in to different environments of APIGEE in GCP.

-#### APIGEE Shared Flows
+#### APIGEE Products
-> This workflow deploys and undeploys the apigee shared flows in to different environments of APIGEE in GCP.
+> This workflow deploys and undeploys the apigee Products in to different environments of APIGEE in GCP.

-#### APIGEE Integrations
+#### APIGEE KVMS
-> This workflow deploys and undeploys the apigee Integrations in to different environments of APIGEE in GCP.
+> This workflow deploys and undeploys the apigee KVMS in to different environments of APIGEE in GCP.

 ## Getting Started